rsharifnasab/my-learning/OOP/2-MemoryModel/README.md

 + information of current running function and which function called this (and where to return)

-+ automatically cleared after ending method
++ automatically cleared after the function ended

 ### heap

 + slower than stack
-+ have much space ( 4 GB<  based on system)
++ have more space ( 4 GB<  based on your computer system)
-+ doesn't clear automatically
++ doesn't cleared automatically

 ### recall: pointers

 + don't worry, Java doesn't support pointers
-+ pointer is a variable that save address of something in memory
++ pointers are variables that save an address in memory
 + pointer maybe `valid`, `null`, `dangling` or `wild`
-+ memory allocation and free in C/C++ is hard
++ memory allocation and deallocation (free) in C/C++ is hard